dangerbacon/xplates/README.md

     <#~~ array : index : value #>...<#~~#>                 //Reverse array iteration
     <#+ object : key : value #>...<#+#>                    //Object iteration
     <#! option=value #>                                    //Template option

+### Pre-defined variables
+Your template can be compiled with variable references pre-defined, making things available later on without explicit argument.

+To use this, add a "predefined" object to the parameters:

+    var t = XPlates('html', '<div><%= greeting %>, <%= name %>!</div>', ['name'], null, { predefined: { greeting: 'Hello' } });
+    //t('World') returns 'Hello, World!';

+This is different from pre-processing:  pre-processing variables are available only at compile time, while predefined variables are available at runtime.

 ### Template Bundles

 #### Creating and using bundles